-- 13. Previous receipt of a licensed or investigational biologic agent (such as, monoclonal antibodies) within 3 months or 5 half-lives (whichever is longer) prior to the randomization - 14.
-Previous receipt of a licensed or investigational nonbiologic agent (such as, those derived from chemical synthesis) within 1 month or 5 half-lives (whichever is longer) prior to the randomization - 15.
-Past or intended use of over-the-counter or prescription medication, including herbal medications, within 28 days prior to the randomization.
-Use of paracetamol, ibuprofen, and/or vitamins at the recommended dose will be allowed at the investigator's discretion within 28 days prior to the randomization.
+- 13. Previous receipt of a licensed or investigational biologic agent (such as monoclonal antibodies) within 3 months or 5 half-lives (whichever is longer) before the randomization - 14.
+Previous receipt of a licensed or investigational nonbiologic agent (such as those derived from chemical synthesis) within 1 month or 5 half-lives (whichever is longer) before the randomization - 15.
+Past or intended use of over-the-counter or prescription medication, including herbal medications, within 28 days before the randomization.
+Use of paracetamol, ibuprofen, and/or vitamins at the recommended dose will be allowed at the investigator's discretion within 28 days before the randomization.